gingko-extensions/codemirror/README.md

 ![](doc/gingko-codemirror.gif)

+## Gif-Script

+- Syntax-Formatting
+  + nice syntax formatting for markdown
+  + theme switching via F8 and Shift-F8
+  + theme choosing via Ctrl-Shift-F8

+- Vim-Keybindings and Commands
+  + std-navigation and interaction with different modes
+  + `:w` for saving
+  + `:q` for quitting
+  + `:wq` for save and quit

 ## How to use

 Currently I use the `violentmonkey` extension for firefox to load this javascript extension on the gingkoapp website.